woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_index.md

             "POST"
           ],
           "args": {
+            "order_id": {
+              "required": false,
+              "description": "The order ID.",
+              "type": "integer"
+            },
             "note": {
-              "required": true
+              "required": true,
+              "description": "Order note content.",
+              "type": "string"
             },
             "customer_note": {
               "required": false,
               "default": false,
-              "description": "Shows/define if the note is only for reference or for the customer (the user will be notified)."
+              "description": "If true, the note will be shown to customers and they will be notified.
+If false, the note will be for admin reference only.", "type": "boolean"
             }
           }
         }